SEOULSPACE

 Old Boy

-Dae-su Oh is a businessman with a wife and daughter who lives a happy life until one day he is kidnapped and imprisoned for 15 years.
-When he is finally released, Dae-su begins a quest to discover who his captor was and why he was kept locked up for so long.
+Dae-su Oh is a businessman with a wife and daughter who lives happily until he is kidnapped and imprisoned for 15 years.
+When he is finally released, Dae-su begins a quest to discover who his captor is and why he was kept locked up for so long.

 Old Boy is a Korean film by director Chan-wook Park that was released in 2003.
-The film stars Choi Min-sik as Dae-su Oh, a man who is kidnapped and imprisoned for 15 years without any explanation.
-When he is finally released, Dae-su is determined to find out who his captor was and why he was kept locked up for so long.
+The film stars Choi Min-sik as Dae-su Oh, a man kidnapped and imprisoned for 15 years without any explanation.
+When he is finally released, Dae-su is determined to find out who his captor is and why he was kept locked up for so long.

 The film is a thrilling ride from start to finish and has one of the greatest Korean actors of all time giving the best performance of his career.
 The film will keep you guessing until the very end.
 Old Boy is a must-see for any fan of Korean cinema.
-Watch the Korean version of Old Boy, not the Spike Lee version.
+Watch the Korean version of Old Boy, not the Spike Lee version and make sure to not watch any spoilers as the ending is one of the biggest twists in all of cinema.

 Released: 2003